Post may contain affiliate links. Read our legal page for more information.

 Auto comments stand out like a sore thumb.
 You know they’ve only commented because it matches a certain hashtag that their auto comment app is looking for.
 They haven’t visited your feed.
 Or enjoyed your image.
 And they certainly don’t appreciate the time or effort you put into it.

 I shared an image of 4 fluffy and cute caterpillars hanging out on a leaf.
-It was just a fun image that I enjoyed and wanted to share.
+Just a fun image that I enjoyed and wanted to share.
 I captioned it “just waiting for a mate”.

 “Bored?
 Come travel on our page!”

 Yep.
-That’s the comment I was left.
+Someone left that comment.
 Doesn’t make sense does it?